 Introduces some basic principles of engineering mechanics in as simple a manner as possible.
 The course covers a basic introduction to both statics and dynamics.
 Emphasis is placed upon the gaining of real understanding of the laws and principles of mechanics.

-- a basic understanding of the laws and principles of mechanisms.
+1. A basic understanding of the laws and principles of mechanics.

-- an understanding of the assumptions and limitations of the approach used.
+3. An understanding of the assumptions and limitations of the approaches used.

 - Basic assumptions of theory of structures: ideal materials, small deflections.

 - Redundancy, stability.